Long reach excavator

-A long reach excavator is a type of excavator where the arm has been extended to reach farther than a normal excavator would.
+A long reach excavator is a type of excavator where the arm has been extended to reach further than a normal excavator would.
 It is often used in demolition of buildings, but it can also be used in other applications.

 History

 The term long reach excavator was probably first coined by Richard Melhuish, the Chairman of Land & Water.
-During the 1970s Land & Water operated the UK's first hire fleet of these new and innovative long reach hydraulic excavators.
+During the 1970s, Land & Water operated the UK's first hire fleet of these new and innovative long reach hydraulic excavators.
 In fact they still operate the largest fleet of long-reaches in the UK.
 Land & Water's first long reach excavator was the Hymac 580 BT All Hydraulic 360 “Waterway” machine, designed for work on waterways.
 These early machines from Hymac came to be widely preferred to the more traditional drag lines designs.

 Around the same time Priestman (and later Ruston Bucyrus) VC (Variable Counterweight) excavators started to become more popular.
 However, the work VC machines could achieve was slightly constrained by design limitations compared to fully hydraulic "long reach" machines, especially with the arrival of more reliable machines from Japan built by manufacturers such as Hitachi and Komatsu.
 These Japanese designed machines hardly ever leaked hydraulic fluid.

 Applications

-Long reach machines are not suitable for the high side twisting forces that can be exerted by demolition attachments and many demolition machines are unstable at large radius – so they are often assisted with electronic cut off devices that restrict the operating radius of the machine.
+Long reach machines are not suitable for the high side twisting forces that can be exerted by demolition attachments and many demolition machines are unstable at large radius.
+They are often assisted with electronic cut off devices that restrict the operating radius of the machine.
 Long reach machines are particularly useful in dredging operations.